syedhassaanahmed/syedhassaanahmed/README.md

 ## Hi there 👋

-I'm a curious Engineering Manager with 19+ years of experience in developing software and leading teams.
+I'm a curious Engineering Manager with 19+ years of experience in developing software products and leading people.
 Having lived in 5 countries, I've learned to collaborate effectively with multi-disciplinary and geo-distributed teams.
-Having worked across industries such as Retail, Telco, Manufacturing and Energy, enables me to drive engineering excellence and business value.
+Having worked across industries such as Retail, Gov, Telco, Manufacturing and Energy, enables me to drive engineering excellence and business value in the age of AI.

 ## Values of well-rounded Software Engineers in my opinion (*in no particular order*)